 Onwards Through the 20th Century (VI)

 In 1981 the outstanding Abington player of the modern era announced his arrival at the club, Jonathan Brown (far left of the image, right).
-In his first season a fresh-faced Brown won the club championship, a resounding 21-6 triumph over Fred Langdon, also taking the Toms-Knight Trophy, 21-8 against Geoff Cox.
+In his first season a fresh-faced Brown won the club championship with a resounding 21-6 triumph over Fred Langdon in the final.
+He also took home the Toms-Knight Trophy, which was still a singles competition in those days, 21-8 against Geoff Cox.

 Brown's spectacular entry was noticed by the county selectors and the following year he played in a Midlands Counties match at Worcestershire.
 In 1983 - the same year he married Diana Pauley - Brown made his Middleton Cup debut, on a rink skipped by Kettering Lodge's George Wills.
-Over almost 40 years he would play in every position for Northants, but may be fated never to appear in the prestigious tournament's latter stages.
+Over a period of 40 years since, he has played in every position for Northants, but may be fated never to appear in the prestigious tournament's latter stages.

 Brown has gone on to appear in 15 more club cup finals, losing just two, to Reg Johnson and John Freeman.
 The latter also joined Abington at a young age in the 1980s and has remained a frequent club comp winner, and county team regular, ever since.
 In 2021, Freeman was part of a Northants team who reached the Middleton Cup final.
 He has been club champion seven times to date (and is the current holder of the title).